-THIS distemper is directly contrary to that of which I have spoken in the foregoing section, and is no less dangerous than the other, and therefore requires to be spoken of next in order.
+This distemper is directly contrary to that of which I have stoken in the foregoing section, and is no less dangerous than the other, and therefore requires to be spoken of next in order.
 This distemper is a sanguineous excrement, proceeding from the womb, and exceeding in time and quantity.
-I call it sanguineous, because the matter of the flux is only blood, and differs. from the whiter, (of which I shall speak afterwards) and I say it proceeds from the womb, because there are two ways by which the blood flows forth, one is by those veins which are terminated in the neck of the matrix, which some physicians call the hemorrhoids of the womb.
-And that it exceeds in quantity, is when they flow about three days; but this is the most certain sign of their excess in flowing, when they flow sold long that the faculties of the body are thereby weakened: for in bodies abounding with gross humours, this immoderate flux does sometime unburden nature of her load, and it is not to be stopt without advice from a physician.
+I call it sanguineous, because the matter of the flux is only blood, and differs from the whiter, (of which I shall sneak afterwards) and I say it proceeds from the womb, because there are two ways by which the blood flows forth, one is by those veins which are terminated in'the neck of the matrix, which some physicians call the hemorrhoids of the womb.
+And that it exceeds in quantity, is when they flow about three days : but this is the most certain sign of their excess in flowing. when they flow so long that the faculties of the body are thereby weakened : for in bodies abounding with gross humours, this immoderate flux does sometimes unburden nature of her load, and it is not to be stopt without advice from a physician.

-The cause of this immediate flowing is either ex-

-ternal or internal.
-The internal cau g may be the heat of the air: lifting, carrying heavy burdens, unnatural child births, &c.
+The cause of this immediate flowing is either external or internal.
+The external cause may be the fast of the air: lifting, carrying heavy burdens, unnatural child births, &c.
 The internal cause may be threefold in the matter, instrument, or faculty.
-The matter, which is the blood, may be vitious two ways.
-First, in quantity, being so much that the veins are not able to contain it.
-Secondly, in quality, being a dust, sharp, waterish, or unconcocted.
-The instrument, viz. the veins, are faulty, by the dillation of the orifice, which may be caused two ways.
-First, by the heat of the constitution, climate, or season; heating the blood, whereby the passage are dillated, and the faculty weakened, that it cannot retain the blood.
+The matter, which is the blood, may be visions two aways.
+First, in quantity, being so much that the vision star oways.
+First, in quantity, being concosted.
+The insurament, viz, the veins, are faulty, concosted.
+The insurament, viz, the veins, are faulty, ways.
+First, by the heat of the committing, climate, or season, heating the blood, whereby the passages are dilated, and the faculty weakened, that it cannot retain the blood.
 Secondly, by falls, blows, violent motion, breaking of a vein, &c.